* Hedge funds up 2.6 pct in 3rd qtr, up 5.1 pct year to date

 according to fund tracker eVestment|HFN, and the strong quarter

 helped year-to-date returns for the industry reach 5.1 percent.

-But hedge funds' gains still trailed the S&P 500 stock
+But those gains still trailed the S&P 500 stock index, which

 "Steps taken in the euro zone to alleviate near-term crisis

 concerns, along with the, ultimately realized, expectations for

 more quantitative easing from the Federal Reserve," helped boost